Year 6B 2019 - 2020

 There are also some suggested reading books for Year 6 children which can be found under the 'reading' tab at the top of this page.

 Please remember to take your diaries home and bring them back to school every day.
 These can be used as a means of communication for short notes or updates from both school and home.
+In the weekly pages, the children are encouraged to record when they have spent time reading at school or at home.

 All children have been provided with a school water bottle where a donation of £1 will be put towards the running of the water filter machines.
 Water bottles should go home on a Friday for a wash and be returned back to school on a Monday.
 The water bottles will have fresh water every day.